Buying Vacant Land: Will You Need a Septic System?

 Alternative systems can sometimes cost many times more than a conventional one.
 This is on top of the cost of hiring the professional to perform or review a site evaluation and draft the septic design.

-Septic regulations also govern where on the property the septic system can be installed.
+Septic regulations also typically govern where on the property the septic system can be installed.
 Septic systems must be set back a certain distance from wells and other water sources, as well as from roads, driveways, buildings, other improvements, and property lines.

 These restrictions can severely impact where you can build your home.
-You must ensure that there will be enough room to install the septic system in a suitable location, in addition to a well (if necessary), and still have room to build the size of home you desire in an acceptable location.
+You must ensure that there will be enough room to install the septic system in a suitable location, in addition to a well (if necessary), and still have room to build the home you desire in an acceptable location.

-Protecting Your Interests Within the Purchase Contract
+How Can You Protect Your Interests Within the Purchase Contract?

 Since the results of a site evaluation can greatly impact the value of the property, it's wise to condition the purchase of any vacant land without sewer service on receiving an acceptable site evaluation.
-You'll want the ability to negotiate the purchase price, or even cancel the contract, if the results of the site evaluation are unacceptable.
+You'll want the ability to negotiate the purchase price, or even to cancel the contract, if the results of the site evaluation are unacceptable.
 An experienced real estate attorney should be able to assist you with creating such a contingency in your purchase contract.

 Talk to a Lawyer